 To perform a global check on your cluster resources, components, and configurations and obtain suggestions on how to fix issues, you need only to click Global Check.
 No parameter configurations are required.
 We recommend that you check and maintain your cluster on a regular basis.

-- Log on to the Container Service for Kubernetes (ACK) console.
+- Log on to the ACK console.

-- In the left-side navigation pane, click Clusters.
+- In the left-side navigation pane of the ACK console, click Clusters.

-- In the left-side navigation pane, choose Global Check card in the Toolbox section to go to the Global Check page..
-You can also click the
+- In the left-side navigation pane, choose Global Check card in the Toolbox section to go to the Global Check page.

 - Click Start.
 In the Global Check panel, read and select the Warning check box, and click Start.

 - To view the progress of the global check, click Details.
 On the Report page, you can view the status of cluster resources and cluster configurations.